nixworks/public/news/2013/03/29/index.md

 ##### 2013 Gyama Mine landslide
 ### [2013 Gyama Mine landslide: A large landslide buries 83 gold miners in China's Tibetan Autonomous Region near Lhasa. ](/news/2013/03/29/2013-gyama-mine-landslide-a-large-landslide-buries-83-gold-miners-in-china-s-tibetan-autonomous-region-near-lhasa.md)
-_Context: Lhasa, China, landslide, 2013 Gyama Mine landslide, Tibet_
+_Context: 2013 Gyama Mine landslide, Lhasa, landslide, China, Tibet_

 ##### Ice floes
 ### [More than 220 people are rescued from two ice floes that broke off of Latvia and were blown into the Gulf of Riga. ](/news/2013/03/29/more-than-220-people-are-rescued-from-two-ice-floes-that-broke-off-of-latvia-and-were-blown-into-the-gulf-of-riga.md)
-_Context: Gulf of Riga, Latvia, ice floes_
+_Context: Gulf of Riga, ice floes, Latvia_

 ##### United States Navy
 ### [A United States Navy SEAL is killed in a training accident. ](/news/2013/03/29/a-united-states-navy-seal-is-killed-in-a-training-accident.md)
-_Context: United States Navy, United States Navy SEAL_
+_Context: United States Navy SEAL, United States Navy_

 ##### The Journal of Pediatrics
 ### [A study published in "The Journal of Pediatrics" confirms that there is no scientific evidence of a link between vaccines and autism. ](/news/2013/03/29/a-study-published-in-the-journal-of-pediatrics-confirms-that-there-is-no-scientific-evidence-of-a-link-between-vaccines-and-autism.md)